pusher-community/hackauthon/README.md

                            --secret your_app_secret \
                            --key your_app_key

+Or, to save moar time:

+    $ pusher-hackathon deploy --url your_pusher_url

 This will open up a Heroku dashboard.
 Click "Deploy for free" and in 20 seconds you'll have your own authentication app.

 Boom, job done!
 Now get hacking!